NetworkBlockDevice/nbd/doc/proto.md

     If this reply is used, servers SHOULD send it in reply to each and every unencrypted `NBD_OPT_*` message (apart from `NBD_OPT_STARTTLS`).

+### `SELECT` extension

+A major downside of the `NBD_OPT_EXPORT_NAME` option is that it does not allow for an error message to be returned by the server (or, in fact, any structured message).
+This is a result of a (misguided) attempt to keep backwards compatibility with non-fixed newstyle negotiation.

+To remedy this, a `SELECT` extension is envisioned.
+This extension adds two option requests and one error reply type, and extends one existing option reply type.

+* `NBD_OPT_SELECT`

+    The client wishes to select the export with the given name for use in the transmission phase, but does not yet want to move to the transmission phase.

+    Data:

+    - 32 bits, length of name (unsigned)
+    - Name of the export

+    The server replies with one of the following:

+    - `NBD_REP_ERR_UNKNOWN`: The chosen export does not exist on this server.
+    - `NBD_REP_ERR_TLS_REQD`: The server does not wish to export this block device unless the client negotiates TLS first.
+    - `NBD_REP_SERVER`: The server accepts the chosen export.
+In this case, the `NBD_REP_SERVER` message's data contains the following
+      fields:

+      - 32 bits, length of name (unsigned)
+      - Name of the export.
+This name MAY be different from the one given in the `NBD_OPT_SELECT` option in case the server has multiple alternate names for a single export.
+      - 64 bits, size of the export in bytes (unsigned)
+      - 16 bits, export flags

+      That is, the `NBD_REP_SERVER` message is extended to also include the data sent in reply to the `NBD_OPT_EXPORT_NAME` option.
+    - For backwards compatibility, clients should be prepared to also handle `NBD_REP_ERR_UNSUP`.
+In this case, they should fall back to using `NBD_OPT_EXPORT_NAME`.

+* `NBD_OPT_GO`

+    The client wishes to terminate the negotiation phase and progress to the transmission phase.
+Possible replies from the server include:

+    - `NBD_REP_ACK`: The server acknowledges.
+After receiving this reply, the client and the server have both moved to the transmission phase.
+    - `NBD_REP_ERR_INVALID`: No `NBD_OPT_SELECT` command was
+      previously issued during this negotiation (there is no default);
+      or, the most recent `NBD_OPT_SELECT` command resulted in an error reply (selecting a different export clears the currently selected export, even if the new export does not exist on the server); or, the most recent `NBD_OPT_SELECT` command issued during this negotiation occurred before TLS was successfully negotiated (negotiating TLS clears the selected export).
+    - Servers MAY also choose to send `NBD_REP_ERR_TLS_REQD` rather than `NBD_REP_ERR_INVALID` if no non-TLS exports are supported.
+    - Servers MUST NOT send `NBD_REP_ERR_UNSUP` as a reply to this message if they do not also send it as a reply to the `NBD_OPT_SELECT` message.

 ## About this file